Opera launches tab grouping to bring order to your browser chaos

-Opera is introducing a handful of new features to its desktop app, ones designed to bring order to your browser tab chaos.
+Opera is introducing a handful of new features to its desktop app in an effort to bring order to your browser tab chaos.

-With Opera 67 rolling out today, the Norwegian company is introducing a new feature called workspaces which allows users to group their multitude of active tabs into categories — this could prove particularly useful for people who use the same PC for work and personal browsing.
-The feature has been available for a few months already in a beta version of the Opera desktop app, and it’s also worth noting that this follows a similar feature that has been tested in experimental versions of Google Chrome for at least a year.
-If nothing else, this shows there is demand for better organized web browsers.
+With Opera 67 rolling out today, the Norwegian company is introducing a new feature called “workspaces” that allows users to group their active tabs into categories — particularly useful for people who use the same PC for work and personal browsing.
+The feature has already been available for a few months in a beta version of the Opera desktop app, and it follows a similar feature that has been tested in experimental versions of Google Chrome for at least a year.

 “Everybody wants their environment to be more tidy, ideally without having to clean,” noted Opera product director Joanna Czajka.
 “Workspaces let you get organized from the first moment you use them, without you having to learn how to use a new tool.”